 Bring fossils and geology alive by being a volunteer educator or tour guide at Dinosaur Ridge!

-Do you enjoy working outdoors with children ages 3-18, or adult groups?
-Throughout the year, over 16,000 school children and hundreds of public visitors participate in our education programs and guided tours at Dinosaur Ridge or Triceratops Trail with a trained guide.
-Many of these tours are given using scholarship funds to schools that have 50% or more students receiving Free and Reduced Lunch.
+Do you enjoy working outdoors with children ages 3-18, or public family and adult groups?
+In a typical year, over 16,000 school children and hundreds of public visitors participate in our guided education programs and tours at Dinosaur Ridge and Triceratops Trail.
+For many students from low-income schools this is an exciting trip to the "mountains" to experience the awe and wonder of our unique site.
 Our scheduled group tours and programs are generally 60-90 min in length and take place on weekdays, but there are also opportunities to lead longer walking tours on weekends.
 Groups range from schools to senior centers, and have between 6-30 participants/guide.
 New guides are trained by shadowing experienced guides to learn how to engage participants in observation, discovery, and understanding the fossil sites and geology found on Dinosaur Ridge.
-Guides may work alone with smaller groups or with up to five other guides for large tour groups, but it’s up to you and what you’re comfortable with.
-It’s a great experience for interpretation and education!
+Guides may work alone with smaller groups or with several other guides for larger tour groups, but it’s up to you and what you’re comfortable with.

 Our school tour times are usually Monday-Friday, 9:30 am-1 pm (depending on the type of tour), outdoors, mainly March-October, and allow for a flexible volunteer schedule.

 Friends of Dinosaur Ridge also hosts several special educational and fundraising events during the year including Scout Days and Dinosaur Discovery Days.
 During these events, volunteers answer questions and give short interpretive demonstrations at different sites along the Dinosaur Ridge Trail.
 There are also hands-on opportunities at the Main Dinosaur Ridge Visitor Center where helpers assist visitors with easy-to-learn track painting, gold panning, fossil sifting, metal detecting, orienting visitors, parking, crowd control (as needed), and event set-up and tear-down.
 Training is provided the day of the event for all hands-on stations.
 This is a great opportunity for small groups and businesses looking to volunteer group time.